Rules and Regulations

 The Returning Officer has ultimate responsibility for calling all Union Elections and for their fair running.
 The Returning Officer is independent from the Union, and shall be responsible for enforcing the relevant Bye-Laws and these regulations.

-This year’s Returning Officer is Peter Robertson, NUS Charity Director.
+Our current Returning Officer is Peter Robertson, NUS Charity Director.

 2. Deupty Returning Officer